Legal academia often produces two kinds of public figure.

 That fact matters for more than résumé polish.

 It means Goodman's later public writing about war, executive power, and national-security process came from someone who had seen the internal legal machinery of the state from the inside.
-He was not merely speculating about how these decisions get argued, justified, narrowed, or stretched.
-He had worked inside the office where some of that legal reasoning is built.
+He was writing about how these decisions get argued, justified, narrowed, or stretched after working inside the office where some of that legal reasoning is built.

 The result is a public style that tends to be less rhetorical than many ideological legal commentators and more attentive to the actual pathways through which power operates.